Maribel Guardia: Acting and singing career

 Guardia moved to Mexico in 1980, which proved crucial for her show business career.
 In 1980, she appeared in her first television show alongside Manuel "El Loco" Valdés.

 Guardia went on to make multiple telenovelas (soap operas) and release a series of albums in the Norteño music genre.
 She has been signed to three different labels since her debut album was released in 1988: first with Musart Records, then from the late-1990s until the mid-2000s with Fonovisa Records, and in recent years with EMI Televisa Music in Latin America and Capitol Records in the United States.

 Guardia has acted alongside important actors, including Andrés García, Saul Lisazo, and Joan Sebastian.
 One of her major soap opera hits was alongside Sebastian.
 Together, they filmed Tú y yo.
 One film where she acted alongside Andrés García was Pedro Navaja, where she played the main character's wife.
 She also did a film called El Rey de Los Taxistas alongside Luis de Alba.
 She and another El Rey de Los Taxistas co-star, Aida Pierce, would work together again in the telenovela Serafin.
 She hosted the OTI Festival 1998 along Rafael Rojas.

 Additionally, she has done telenovelas for children.
 In 2006, she also did a sitcom called ¡Qué madre tan padre! and the variety show Muévete.
 In 2007, she was included in the book Televisa Presenta, commemorating fifty years of network television in Mexico.

 In 2008, she released a new album; the leading single is "De Pecho A Pecho" (From Chest To Chest) written by the Nicaraguan composer, songwriter, and singer Hernaldo Zúñiga.
 Apart from her acting and singing jobs, she has also modeled for various calendars and magazines sold to her fans.
 Guardia also dated Jose Trujillo in the late 1970s.

 Since late 2010, she has married Marco Chacón and lived with her son in Mexico City.
 Guardia has been inducted into the Paseo de las Luminarias in Mexico City.

-In January 2010, she announced that she had worked all of 2009 on a new studio album, set to be released on February 13, 2010, under EMI Music, titled "Move You On – Muévete", which contained 12 tracks recorded in Mexico City, Texas & Colombia, eight tracks were in Spanish, the other four were in English.
+In January 2010, she announced that she had worked all of 2009 on a new studio album, set to be released on February 13, 2010, under EMI Music, titled "Move You On – Muévete", which contained 12 tracks recorded in Mexico City, Texas and Colombia, eight tracks were in Spanish, the other four were in English.

 Personal life

 Guardia lived with Joan Sebastian for five years and had a son with him, Julián Figueroa.
-In her personal life, Maribel Guardia has faced various challenges.
 Julián Figueroa followed in his parents' footsteps, pursuing a music career.
 On 9 April 2023, Julián Figueroa was found dead at his home at the age of 27.